Family Devotions: 3 Simple Tips for Success

 I vividly remember meeting an older friend for lunch shortly before becoming a parent.
-More than anything else, I wanted to know how to raise Godly children, children who would grow up to love Jesus and walk with him.
+I asked her everything from how to do family devotions with toddlers to how to stay connected with teens.

-After I asked the question, my friend looked into my eyes and said, “You won’t be the perfect parent.
+After rambling through my questions, my friend looked into my eyes and said, “You won’t be the perfect parent.
 But if you love Jesus with your whole heart, your love for him will help your kids grow to love him, too.”

 Fourteen years later, I can attest that I am far from the perfect parent.